KULeuven-MICAS/snax-gemm/README.md

-# Accelerator with a GEMM
+# Integer GEMM Accelerator for SNAX
-This accelerator is built to integrate into the SNAX core.
+This repository contains the RTL to build an 8-bit integer GEMM accelerator to integrate into the [SNAX core](https://github.com/KULeuven-micas/snitch_cluster).
+It is written in CHISEL 5.0.0 and connected to the SNAX accelerator RISC-V manager core through SystemVerilog.

+## Directory structure
+### chisel gemm

 ## Chisel environment
 ### install Java